Brendan McFarlane: Other activity

 In August 2004, Gerry Adams suggested that the IRA might disband to prevent its existence being used as an excuse to delay a power-sharing agreement which would include republicans.
 An IRA delegation including McFarlane then met with the Provisional IRA South Armagh Brigade to discuss Adams' remarks in an attempt to avoid a rift between the groups.

-He is now a member of Coiste na n-Iarchimí ("the Ex-Prisoners' Committee"), a welfare organisation for republican ex-prisoners.
+He became a member of Coiste na n-Iarchimí ("the Ex-Prisoners' Committee"), a welfare organisation for republican ex-prisoners.

-Sinn Féin describes him as a voluntary worker, and he has been a vocal supporter of the party's political stance, appearing beside both Gerry Adams and Gerry Kelly at rallies and reiterating former prisoners' support for the direction the party is taking.
+Sinn Féin described him as a voluntary worker, and he was a vocal supporter of the party's political stance, appearing beside both Gerry Adams and Gerry Kelly at rallies and reiterating former prisoners' support for the direction the party is taking.
 In 2017, McFarlane canvassed for Kelly and Carál Ní Chuilín in the 2017 Assembly elections, along with Sinn Féin's deputy leader, Michelle O'Neill.

-McFarlane has formed a band, Tuan, which is a regular on the Irish republican entertainment circuit.
-He also performs quite regularly in the Hatfield House, a popular bar in the Holylands district of Belfast.
+McFarlane formed a band, Tuan, which is a regular on the Irish republican entertainment circuit.
+He also performed quite regularly in the Hatfield House, a popular bar in the Holylands district of Belfast.
 McFarlane sang the closing song at Sinn Féin's St. Patrick's Day Online Concert in 2021.

-McFarlane has also shown solidarity with the radical Basque nationalist movement and has been interviewed in the Basque and Spanish press on the subject of the Basque peace process and the proposed release of ETA prisoners.
-He has described the ETA prisoners as having been engaged in a, 'legitimate struggle' similar to that of Irish republicans.
+McFarlane had also shown solidarity with the radical Basque nationalist movement and had been interviewed in the Basque and Spanish press on the subject of the Basque peace process and the proposed release of ETA prisoners.
+He had described the ETA prisoners as having been engaged in a, 'legitimate struggle' similar to that of Irish republicans.

-Personal life
+Personal life and death

-He is married with children and lives in North Belfast.
+McFarlane was married with children and lived in North Belfast.
+He died on 21 February 2025.

-Cultural References
+Cultural references

 In the 2017 film Maze dramatising the 1983 prison break, directed by Stephen Burke, McFarlane was portrayed by actor Tim Creed.